mlavin/django-selectable/docs/fields.rst

 Fields
 ==========

-Django-Selectable defines a number of fields for selecting either single or mutliple lookup items.
+Django-Selectable defines a number of fields for selecting either single or multiple lookup items.
 Item in this context corresponds to the object return by the underlying lookup ``get_item``.
 The single select select field :ref:`AutoCompleteSelectField` allows for the creation of new items.
 To use this feature the field's